December 4, 2023 NHTSA CAMPAIGN NUMBER: 23V814000

 headlamp aim.

-August 2023 through September 2023 – Nissan investigated the potential effect of the
+August 2023 through September 2023 – Nissan

 condition during in-vehicle testing during low ambient light conditions and in rural areas.